| | | | |

 Sole Piccata

-I was recently at my grocery store where I buy all of my seafood and they had some fresh wild-caught sole that looked delicious.
-I grabbed a pound and decided to cook it piccata style.
-I saw a recipe on Simply Recipes that looked perfect.
-I adapted it a bit by using chicken broth instead of wine because that’s what I had on hand and using less oil and capers to suit our tastes.
-This meal was easy to prepare but tasted gourmet and my whole family LOVED it.
-I served this sole piccata with White Cheddar Mashed Potatoes and some simply sautéed asparagus and it was a delicious meal that paired nicely together.
+I made this easy sole piccata recipe from Simply Recipes that looked perfect.
+I adapted it a little by using chicken broth instead of wine because that’s what I had on hand, and using less oil and capers to suit our tastes.
+This easy sole recipe was simple to prepare but tasted gourmet, and my whole family LOVED it.
+This sole piccata paired nicely with white cheddar mashed potatoes and sautéed asparagus.

 Sole Piccata